Tobi-De/cookiecutter-fastapi/{{cookiecutter.project_slug}}/README.md

 aerich migrate --name <migration_name>
 ```

-Upgrading the database when new database are created.
+Upgrading the database when new migrations are created.

 ```shell
 aerich upgrade